kmattiko/github.io/about/cascading-style-sheets.md

 **Float**

 This is used to fit two elements together and get the text of one to wrap around the shape of the other.

+**Font**

+Used to change the font style, size, and weight.
+It can also change the family in which the fonts exist such as Sans-Serif vs Sans.
+It can be applied to :first letter or :first line to change the font just for a specific part of the document/paragraph.

+**Text**

+The start of text can be followed by many variations including align, decoration, orientation, overflow, and transform (to name a few).
+This moves the actual words around and gives them certian decorations or commands on where the words should go.

+**Line**

+Line-height refers to the height of line boxes within the element.
+See [MDN Reference](herehttps://developer.mozilla.org/en-US/docs/Web/CSS/line-height)